 The image is torturous.
 A man hangs from a tree, but upside down.
 In a twisted version of the traditional noose-around-the-neck, the rope grips his ankle instead.
-The man appears to have been sacrificed, murdered or punished for some crime.
+The man appears to have been sacrificed, murdered, or punished for some crime.

 This card is all about learning from difficult situations.
 In a reading, The Hanged Man signals that resistance worsens the situation (whatever it may be), just like fighting the rope only tightens the noose.
 Instead of fighting and suffering, the card suggests an alternative - go with the flow and learn about yourself or the problem to better deal with things in the future.

-Coffins are chilling but Tarot symbols are just that -symbolic- and never literal.
+Coffins are chilling, but Tarot symbols are just that—symbolic—and never literal.

-When sealed, caskets represent worldly limitations, confinement or being stuck in a rut.
+When sealed, caskets represent worldly limitations, confinement, or being stuck in a rut.
 Darkness fills the world of the person trapped within because he lacks the knowledge that could help him to escape.
 When they are open or lacking a lid altogether, like the ones on the Judgment card, it’s akin to a butterfly being reborn.
 A person is resurrected by self-growth and understanding, both of which lead to a better life.

-It might appear that this is Lucifer bent on making humans suffer.
+It might appear that Lucifer is bent on making humans suffer.
 After all, it appears on a card called The Devil.
-In reality, the being is a god.
+In reality, though, the being is a god.
 This card shows either Pan (the goat god) or Bacchus (the god of wine).
 They are the gods of pleasure and know no boundaries when it comes to the temptations of the flesh, food, and material wealth.
 They party hard.